Dial-Up Internet Service HistoryDial-Up Internet marked the beginning of the internet for millions of Americans.

 Dial-up was invented in the 1980’s as a way to connect to the internet via a modem and a telephone line.
 The modem uses the phone line to dial the number of an Internet Service Provider (ISP) which then hooks up to an internet connection.

 Compared to modern internet speeds, dial-up took ages to load.
-In fact, according to a report on dial-up by CNN, modern internet connections are 200 times faster than dial-up.
+Given that the fastest dial-up speed was 56 Kbps modern gigbit connections are thousands of times faster than dial-up.
 We’ve come a long way as we’ve made the switch to wireless internet.
 However, this hasn’t yet marked the end for dial-up.
 It might surprise many to know that millions of people across the country still use it today.

 The report on dial-up also stated that over 9.4 million people in the U.S. still connect to the internet via dial-up.
 Additionally, the report cites that 2.1 million Americans are still connected to AOL specifically.